sodadata/docs/soda-cl/optional-config.md

 <br />

-If you wish, you can use a [variable]({% link soda-cl/filters.md %}#configure-variables) to customize a dynamic check name.
+If you wish, you can use a variable to customize a dynamic check name.
+Read more about [Filters and variables]({% link soda-cl/filters.md %}).
 ```yaml
 variables:
   name: Customers UK